-This event was to be called “Pets in the Park” (PIP for short).
+This event was to be called Pets in the Park (PIP for short).
 This event would foster co-operation between the three founding animal welfare organizations, related public and private sector businesses, individuals and organizations with the goal of building a better community for animals and people of Saskatoon.

 The first step was to pick a location that would allow central access to the event and be big enough to hold the future growth of the event.
 The Kiwanis Memorial Park was selected as the proposed site for its gorgeous views and pleasant atmosphere.
 Already a family destination during the winter months for the ice skating and a wonderful leisure area throughout the year, it seemed to be the perfect location.

 The next step was to get permission from City Council as this park was one of the city’s parks which doesn’t allow pets.
 A campaign was organized and the word spread to many animal lovers throughout the city and a petition was sent to City Council requesting permission to hold this event.
-In May 2006 at a City council meeting, there were several people in the seating area to support the request and several people who were scheduled to speak.
+In May 2006 at a City Council meeting, there were several people in the seating area to support the request and several people who were scheduled to speak.
 City Council said yes and the event planning began in earnest.

 The first Pets in the Park day was embraced by the Saskatoon community with a welcome 2,000 visitors and raised almost $14,000.
 That day was a great learning experience for the PIP Committee and a great opportunity for so many people from diverse organizations and businesses to work together.

+The 2014 event saw over 8,000 visitors and raised over $70,000.
 Pets in the Park is fast joining the ranks of the many popular major summer events held in the City of Saskatoon every year.

-Each member of the committee recognizes, respects and accepts the mission statements of each other and actively seeks areas of commonality to promote and further the ultimate goal that we all strive for: a healthy and happy community for both animals and people in the City of Saskatoon.
+Each member of the committee recognizes, respects and accepts the mission statements of each other and actively seeks areas of commonality to promote and further the ultimate goal that we all strive for: a healthy and happy community for both animals and people in the city of Saskatoon.

-Join us in our campaign to provide an animal friendly city and a healthy and happy community for us all.
-Volunteer or Donate Today!
+Join us in our campaign to provide an animal-friendly city and a healthy and happy community for us all.
+Volunteer or donate today!